anand-10-prog/anand-10-prog.github.io/index.md

 <a name="/news"></a>
 # Updates

+- [Aug 2025] Our paper *Universal Learning of Nonlinear Dynamics* is available on arXiv.
+- [May 2025] Our paper *Efficient Spectral Control of Partially Observed Linear Dynamical Systems* is available on arXiv.
 - [April 2025] Our paper *A New Approach to Controlling Linear Dynamical Systems* is now available on arXiv.
 - [March 2025] Our paper *Measures for Closeness to Cordiality for Graphs* got published in the *Discrete Applied Mathematics* journal.
 - [October 2024] Attended *CIKM 2024* in Boise to present our paper *LLP-Bench: A Large Scale Tabular Benchmark for Learning from Label Proportions*.